intigration/intigration/README.md

-### 👋 Hi, I’m Muhammad Farhan.
-I work for ▶️  crtical process/product
+### 👋 Hi, I’m Muhammad Farhan.  ▶️  crtical process/product

   ## 🤖 **A****I** Systems & **Robotics** engineer
   - An enthusiastic & passionate about purposeful and sellable technology.